Opportunities for a stay in France (FGYO)Read out

 Marie Kösters, FGYO Young Ambassador in Munich has presented the various offers of the FGYO in an interview.

-The Young Ambassadors of the FGYO are the people to contact in the individual “Bundesländer” and “régions”.
+The Young Ambassadors of the FGYO - mostly former participants of exchange activities, now still studying or just having begun to work - are the people to contact in the individual “Bundesländer” and “régions”.
 Apart from the Young Ambassador, you can also retrieve a list of regional partner organisations via an interactive map on the FGYO’s website.

 Erasmus is a well-known exchange programme for students.
 What further possibilities for an exchange exist that could be interesting for students?